pkro/cs50w-project1/README.md

 - Star-display of averaged local reviews
 - Review of logged in user can be submitted / edited on book details page

+The goodreads API key must be stored in a shell variable: export GOODREADS_API_KEY=xxx

 Files:
 .
 ├── application.py -> the flask app containing all routes